Values and Strengths behind STV

 Fair results: Parties receive seats in proportion to their

 support.
-Unlike first-past-the-post, Alternative Vote, and
+Unlike first-past-the-post and other winner-take-all

-a much closer correspondence between vote shares and
+a much closer correspondence between vote shares

-seats won than with our current system.
+and seats won than with our current system.

-Voter Choice: STV is a candidate-centered system.
+candidate-centered system.
 It

-often gives voters a choice of candidates of the same
+choice of candidates of the same

-party, and allows voters to rank candidates in any order,
+to rank candidates in any order,

-across party lines.
-This gives voters the freedom to put
+gives voters the freedom to put

-more emphasis on the party or on the qualities of individual
+party or on the qualities of individual

-candidates in making their choices.
+making their choices.

 One the reasons the BC Citizens' Assembly recommended

-STV was because they felt it put more power in the hands
+it was because they felt it put more power in the hands

 of voters, not parties.